avlaardingerbroek/basicfiles/README.md

 * THANKS
 * README-alpha when VERSION indicates alpha release

-Example basic documentation to make people happy and when they are really needed
+Example basic documentation to make people happy or when they are really needed
 * CONFIGURE
 * INSTALL
 * README

-And to make people interested:
+Interesting:
 * ChangeLog

-To be clear out there:
+Be clear:
 * AUTHORS
 * COPYING